Vaishnavi110426/SentinelCode-Legacy-Risk-Intelligence/README.md

-# LegacyGuard 🛡️
+# SentinelCode 🛡️
 ### AI-powered risk analysis for legacy codebases

-LegacyGuard is an AI-assisted developer tool that helps engineers **understand where it is safe—or dangerous—to change code** in large, complex, or legacy systems.
+SentinelCode is an AI-assisted developer tool that helps engineers **understand where it is safe—or dangerous—to change code** in large, complex, or legacy systems.

 Instead of only explaining code, LegacyGuard focuses on **change risk and impact**.